gnipbao/bstore/README.md

-# localstorage-fallback
+# bstorage
-Simple localStorage with memory fallback use es6
+Simple localStorage with memory fallback use es6 for broswer